Federal Criminal Appeals

 In this context, it is sufficient to make you aware that further additional proceedings exist to challenge criminal convictions in federal court.
 These proceedings have very specific and strict time deadlines, so if you have a question as to whether you have the right to challenge a conviction or sentence using a procedure such as habeas corpus, you must rapidly consult with a knowledgeable and experienced attorney who can answer your questions today, rather than tomorrow.
 Congress has, in recent years, taken significant steps to prevent litigants from filing “endless appeals and petitions.”
 Thus, these deadlines are true roadblocks to pursuing what may otherwise be viable legal remedies.

-I often tell my clients that even a good appeal with well defined issues is a long shot.
+I always tell my clients that even a good appeal with well defined issues is a long shot.
 The current statistics support me in this assertion.
 According to the Administrative Office of the U.S. Courts’ 2007 numbers, a mere 5.6 percent of federal criminal appeals nationwide resulted in reversals.
 Separate statistics for white-collar criminal appeals do not exist, but it is safe to assume that the reversal percentage for those cases is slightly higher.
 Given the depressing nature of these statistics, choosing the right lawyer-one who will critically and exhaustively examine the trial record, recognize and raise the most viable issues, support these issues with excellent research and writing, and argue them in the best possible way–is a critical decision.
-Never hesitate, when interviewing attorneys, to ask about their specific experience handling federal criminal appeals, as this is an area of specialization and experience too technical and detailed for a lawyer engaged in a general practice.
-In the same way that you would never choose to have brain surgery performed by a pediatrician, you should not be represented on appeal by a lawyer who does something else for a living.
+Never hesitate, when interviewing attorneys, to ask about their specific experience handling federal criminal appeals.

 Another important question to ask is whether the particular lawyer you are considering will actually read the record and write the appeal himself.
 Many attorneys seem to believe that it is okay to hire a clerk or junior lawyer to do the detail work and then simply perform the final work on the brief, file it with the court, and do the oral argument.
 This presumes that the clerk or junior lawyer knows and understands how to extract viable issues from the record and how best to present them to the court.
 As explained above, the tasks of reading the record and doing the research to determine how best to present the arguments are the meat of the work on an appeal.
 So, determining whether the attorney you have chosen will actually do this important work is paramount.
 Clerks and junior lawyers have their place and can perform essential tasks.
 But the buck has to stop somewhere.
 Make sure you know which attorneys are doing what work on your federal criminal appeal.
 After all, it is your liberty at stake.